 It’s time to ditch restrictive diets and get in control of your body with intuitive eating.
 Stephanie Dodier is a Clinical Nutritionist who specializes in helping women change their mindset towards food and learn how to eat intuitively.
 Intuitive eating focuses on rejecting the diet culture and instead getting attuned to your own body’s natural hunger and fullness cues.
 Read on to learn more about the benefits of intuitive eating and how to start developing a healthy relationship with food.

 What does it mean to eat intuitively?

-Intuitive eating is an evidence-based approach to eating that empowers you to be in control of and the expert of your own body.
-Intuitive eating teaches you to have a healthy relationship with food.
+Intuitive eating is an evidence-based approach to eating that empowers you to be in control of and the expert on your own body.
+Intuitive eating (also known as intentional eating) teaches you to have a healthy relationship with food.
 It empowers you to trust your ability to meet your own needs, distinguish between physical and emotional hunger, and ultimately develop body wisdom.
-And that’s why over 100 research studies prove that that eating intuitively is sustainable and results in improved health.
+And that’s why over 100 research studies prove that eating intuitively is sustainable and results in improved health.

 What are the Benefits of Intuitive Eating?

-Anyone can benefit from intuitive eating, including those with health challenges.
+Anyone can benefit from intentional eating, including those with health challenges.
 It can also help prevent certain health conditions.
 Let’s look at the specific benefits intuitive eating has to offer: